MathyouMB/SignUp-API/readme.md

 <h1>SignUp-API</h1>
-<p>A scalable GraphQL API built with Rails thanks to the Devise gem.
-This API is great for building apps where users can signup for things.</p>
+<p>A scalable GraphQL API built with Rails and a User system from the Devise gem.
+This API is great for building apps where you need users who can signup for things.</p>

 <h2>Project Ideas</h2>
 <ul>